Jura wine: Grapes and wine

 A Poulsard wine from the Arbois AOC.

 The main grapes of the region are Chardonnay (known locally as Melon d'Arbois, Melon a Queue Rouge and Gamay Blanc), Savagnin (known locally as Naturé), Poulsard, Pinot noir, and Trousseau.
 Chardonnay and Pinot noir clippings were brought to the region from Burgundy during the Middle Ages and were used to a limited degree given that there were some 40 other grape varieties prevalent in Jura for most of its winemaking history.
-Towards the end of the 20th century both grapes began to increase in popularity, particularly the Chardonnay vine which now accounts for nearly 45% of all Jura plantings and is valued for its good sugar levels and early ripening.
+Towards the end of the 20th century both grapes began to increase in popularity, with Chardonnay now representing approximately 43% of plantings and Savagnin about 23%, according to regional figures, and is valued for its good sugar levels and early ripening.

 Pinot noir is used to make a varietal style of wine or as a blend to deepen the color of the pale Poulsard grape.
+Pinor noir is reportedly increasingly important in the region’s modern red-wine identity, alongside Trousseau and Poulsard.
 By itself, Poulsard makes a rosé in the Arbois-Pupillin region that is characterized by an orange corail tint.
 The Poulsard grape is also one of the primary grapes for the vin de paille.
 The Trousseau grape performs best in the gravelly vineyards near Arbois that can give the grape the additional heat it needs to ripen into a deep colored, intensely flavored wine.
 The white Savagnin grape has some similarities with the possibly related Traminer and Gewürztraminer.
 While the grape is permitted in all styles of white Jura wine throughout the region it is mainly found in vin jaune where it produces a nutty, full bodied wine that can age for an extended period of time.
 Savagnin is the only variety allowed for a wine to carry the vin jaune name.

 A barrel of vin jaune showing the film of yeast that develops on top and the effects of evaporation.